-I live in Kalispell, Montana against the backdrop of the Swan Mountain range with my spouse, six rescued horses, three dogs, and cats.
+I live in Kalispell, Montana against the backdrop of the Swan Mountain range with my spouse, six rescued horses, two dogs, and cats.
 I am a sociologist by profession.
 I’ve used my degree to teach at colleges, direct a sanctuary for non-profit animals, teach in the developing world in a health and community program, and work with immigrants.

 Ten years ago, I (and my human/critter family) moved to Montana and began what has turned out to be a new chapter in my life.
 I learned to crochet at the feet of my Nana when I was four.
 Since then, I have turned to art for joy, inspiration, healing, and community.
 I love the way art brings people together to share and create.
 Surrounded by the beauty of NW Montana, I can’t help but be inspired to create.
 It is here that my love for fiber arts has really taken root.